dailystory/docs/articles/acquisition/web-forms/index.md

 ## Publishing your Web Form
 A web form created in DailyStory can be published four ways:

-* Application integration - such as the [WordPress shortcode	](/integrations/wordpress#web-form-shortcode).
+* Application integration - such as the [WordPress shortcode	](/integrations/wordpress#web-form-shortcode)
-* DailyStory Page - create [DailyStory Pages](/features/pages#landing-pages) that include your Web Form.
+* DailyStory Page - create [DailyStory Pages](/features/pages#landing-pages) that include your Web Form
-* DailyStory SDK - use the [DailyStory SDK](/sdk/) to render forms in your web application.
+* DailyStory SDK - use the [DailyStory SDK](/sdk/) to render forms in your web application
-* Custom HTML form - write your own HTML and POST to the DailyStory Web Form.
+* Custom HTML form - write your own HTML and POST to the DailyStory Web Form

 The table below will help you select the right option for your DailyStory Web Form.